Skip to content

 Option Type Default Description

-sdd.version_controlled bool false Store SDD artifacts and beads under sdd/ in the project repo instead of .sase/sdd/ in the primary workspace
+sdd.version_controlled bool false For non-bare-git projects, store SDD artifacts and beads under sdd/ in the project repo instead of .sase/sdd/ in the primary workspace

 See configuration.md for the full configuration reference.